Rough Cut - Woodworking with Tommy Mac

 KQED Life: Sat, May 11, 2013 -- 10:30 AM

-The Drop-Leaf Table featured on this episode of Rough Cut has a lot of bang for the buck.
+The Drop-Leaf Table featured in this episode has a lot of bang for the buck.
 Not only is the shaker-type style beautiful to look at, but the finger joints are fun to learn how to make.
 To get inspiration for this project, Tommy takes a Road Trip to the Museum of Fine Arts in Boston to see drop-leaf and gate-leg tables from centuries past.
 Back in the shop, Tommy is joined by Chuck Bender of The Acanthus Workshop in Pennsylvania.

 Console Table/Hdtv Stand (Episode #210H)